jileyitayo/LandingAI2/prd.md

 ### **Phase 3: AI Website Generation**

 #### Milestone 3.1: Prompt Interface & Template Selection
-**Goal:** Build the UI for users to input prompts and select templates.
+**Goal:** Build the UI for users to input prompts and select or generate templates.

 **User Stories:**
 - As a user, I want to easily input my website idea into a text box.
 - As a user, I want to see a selection of professional templates to choose from before I generate my site.
+- As a user, I want to generate a custom template based on my business description.
 - As a small business owner in Africa, I want to see website templates relevant to my business (e.g., local artisan, tourism service), so that I can find a design that fits my needs and feel the product is made for me.

 **LLM Prompt:**